String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of string correlators

-Hence, the actual poles of the spacetime correlator are located at \be \sum_i j_i=(n+1)(k-2)+m+3 \ , \ee together with all the reflected images.\footnote{There are again some poles that are cancelled by a zero in the integration.
+together with all the reflected images.\footnote{There are again some poles that are cancelled by a zero in the integration.
 One can uniquely fix this answer by making use of reflection symmetry.} This reproduces the last possibility in eq.~\eqref{eq:a parameter} and hence putting everything together we obtain eqs.~\eqref{eq:spacetime singularities} and \eqref{eq:a parameter}.